KaliedaRik/sc-screen-recorder/README.md

 The code in this repo is supplied as a Minimum Viable Product.
 It has not been built for the generation of professional-grade video assets.
 You have been warned!

 ## Instructions
 The following instructions assume the user is using a desktop (or laptop) setup.
-Note that the web page is designed to be keyboard accessible: navigate around the controls and modals using the TAB, SHIFT+TAB and ENTER keys.
-Input controls should also accept ARROW keystrokes (dependent on the user's operating system and browser).
-Tab navigation also includes the targets displayed in the canvas recording area.

 | Image | Description |
 |---|---|